gem/oq-engine/doc/getting-started/installation-instructions/server.md

 where `N` is the number of workers.
 We suggest `N = 4`.

-### limit systemd services with control group ( slice )
+### Limit systemd services with control group (slice)

 If you need to set a limit on the resources available for the OpenQuake service, Systemd offers a simple solution to create resource limits for a service, a unit type called "slice".

 This is a control group, which may apply limits that affect all processes in this slice / control group.